sini/nixkraken/docs/src/dev/tests/index.md

 >
 > Although we aim to test as many configuration outcomes as possible, these automated tests will never be able to cover every possible configuration.
 >
 > Specifically, we are not currently able to test paid features since the login process is interactive.
-Hence, we cannot test multi-profile setups beyond [Nix options][nixos-manual-options] validation.
+Hence, we cannot test multi-profile setups beyond [Nix options][nixos-manual-module-opts] validation.

 ---